d16s/Thai-Sans-New/README.md

 # Thai-Sans-New
 Thai Sans New type family is an improve vesion of Thai Sans Neue type family that was published in 2013.
-There are other weights that aren't published yet: UltraLight, Light, SemiBold, Bold, UltraBold, and Black.
+There are other weights that aren't published yet (UltraLight, Light, SemiBold, Bold, UltraBold, and Black)

 ## Grotesque font family
 Thai Sans New is a grotesque font family for display and publication.